Wednesday, April 30, 2014

 Protests, pleas and cries of innocence

-The execution of Carla Faye Tucker, February 3, 1998 for the 1983 double pickax murders of Debroah Thorton and Jerry Dean of Houston, set the stage for anti-death penalty advocates to take to the streets, demanding that Gov. George W. Bush stop Tucker's execution.
+The execution of Carla Faye Tucker, February 3, 1998, for the 1983 double pickax murders of Debroah Thorton and Jerry Dean of Houston, set the stage for anti-death penalty advocates to take to the streets, demanding that Gov. George W. Bush stop Tucker's execution.
 Despite him being the governor, Bush did not have the power to overrule a decision made by Texas' Board of Pardons and Paroles.
 A Texas governor can only grant a 30-day stay.
 Tucker, who found Christ and religion while on death row, said she wanted to live.
 Tucker turned her life around while sitting on death row.
 She did not deny her guilt in the pickax murders.
 Her accomplice died of liver disease before Texas could execute him.

 There was another nation-wide protest when Gary Graham's pending execution was hot news.
 Graham was a young African American man with a long criminal history.
-He was on a crime spree to feed his drug habit the night he allegedly shot and killed Bobby Lambert, a White man, outside a grocery story in Houston, Texas.
+He was on a crime spree to feed his drug habit the night he allegedly shot and killed Bobby Lambert, a White man, outside a grocery store in Houston, Texas.
 Controversy and declarations of "not guilty" surrounded the case.
 Graham proclaimed to the end that he was innocent of this fatal shooting.
 A lone eyewitness, a woman, identified him a the shooter.
 She did not stagger from her testimony that Gary Graham was the man she saw shoot Lambert to death during a robbery.

 The court and jurors said the woman was a credible, believable eyewitness.
 They did not find Graham's witnesses believable or credible.
 Due to the protests and doubts raised in the case, Graham escaped execution a few minutes after the 6 p.m. deadline.
 The Board of Pardons and Paroles had received a barrage of new information regarding Graham's case.
 Board members took a few hours to review the information, searching for new evidence.
 They concluded there was nothing new to consider.
 Graham was executed at 8:15 p.m.

 In 1959 African Americans living in East Austin staged a different kind of protest to save the life of Samuel Holmes, a young husband and father.
 He was employed as a janitor at Brackenridge Hospital and Bergstrom Air Force Base.
-Holmes was found guilty of raping and savagely beating a 56-year old White woman in her West Austin apartment complex in Enfield, January 19, 1959.
+Holmes was found guilty of raping and savagely beating a 56-year-old White woman in her West Austin apartment complex in Enfield, January 19, 1959.
 He was 20 years old at the time of the attack.

 African Americans in East Austin refused to believe the rape and assault happened the way it was reported in the media, and finally presented in the courtroom.
 Some 40 years later, a number Holmes' friends and family who are still alive, have not stopped believing the truth was covered up at the trial, based on the facts that the accused was a young Black man, and the victim was a middle-aged White woman.